GE Course Development

 The Objectives of General Education

 General education is central to a university education, and should enhance students' awareness of themselves in a complex universe, drawing upon multiple points of view.
-As a result of general education experience, students should acquire knowledge of diverse disciplinary and cultural perspectives and skill in comparing, contrasting, applying, and communicating effectively these perspectives in tasks considered appropriate to particular courses.
+As a result of the general education experience, students should acquire knowledge of diverse disciplinary and cultural perspectives, develop skills in comparing, contrasting, applying, and communicating these perspectives effectively, and cultivate attitudes of openness, curiosity and respect towards different viewpoints.
+These attributes are essential for engaging thoughtfully and responsibly in tasks considered appropriate to particular courses.

 The General Education Program at Cal State Fullerton is divided into six major areas:

-Additionally, the General Education program includes one Overlay, Z. Cultural Diversity, that adds content but no addtional units to designated General Education Courses.
+Additionally, the General Education program includes one Overlay, Z. Cultural Diversity, that adds content but no additional units to designated General Education Courses.

 To review the university's GE learning goals and the related expectation of GE instructors, see UPS 411.201.